Kapiainen/Lauhdutin/Readme.md

 Example of a Finnish translation implemented with the included localization system.

 This skin supports localization, though it is somewhat limited.
 The default language is English, but additional languages can be added by copying `English.txt`, which can be found in `@Resources\Languages`, and translating the strings.
+Translation files should be saved using the UTF-8 encoding.
 The name of the file is also the name of the language in the settings window.
 The first line of the file should be the version of the localization system:

 ```
 version N